 For that reason, crewmembers know these islands intimately and pass along that expertise to you.
 You'll learn about the Polynesian islands from residents themselves, as well as from renowned archaeologists and marine biologists.
 You'll go ashore with highly rated guides and tour operators, and pre- and post-cruise partner hotels -- Pacific Beachcomber operates six mid-level and luxury resorts on the islands -- will wow you.

-At night, women traditionally wear skirts or slacks with blouses, and men go for trousers and collared shirts (not golf shirts).
-On Tahitian Night, women are encouraged to wear pareos (wraparound skirts), and men don Polynesian shirts.
+At night, women traditionally wear skirts or slacks or capris with blouses, and men go for trousers and short-sleeved collared shirts.
+(Think "Tommy Bahama," rather than golf shirts.)
+On Tahitian Night, which occurs once a cruise, women are encouraged to wear pareos (Tahitian wraparound skirts, which are available ashore at the various ports or in the ship's gift shop), and men don Polynesian shirts.
 Fill your suitcase with lightweight clothes made of natural fibers (cotton, linen and silk), and you'll have everything you need.

 Gratuities are included in the cruise fares.
 If you wish to acknowledge above-and-beyond service, tip staff members directly.
 An 18 percent gratuity is added to spa services.
 The U.S. dollar is the ship's currency.
 While not required, tipping a dollar or two for room service is appreciated.